DHSYan/.dotfiles/readme.md

       created inside a file.
 Basically, inherit backlink's tag
 - [ ] Create a better backup system

+- [ ] create a hint displayed via the prompt that tells you if you have a background text.

 <!-- #### DWM TODO -->
 <!-- - [x] better dwm bar or rice dwm in general? -->
 <!-- - [x] make window manager rules for wezterm, google browser. -->